 Grade 7

-May 12 - Alvin Ailey Percussion Lecture and Demonstration
+Alvin Ailey Percussion Lecture and Demonstration

-4 members of Alvin Ailey demonstrate an introductory rhythm and movement presentation using percussion instruments.
+Four members of Alvin Ailey demonstrate an introductory rhythm and movement presentation using percussion instruments.
 Students learn about the basic rhythmic structure of indigenous music and the cultures that create it.
 This is an interactive presentation in which students are invited on stage to sample dance styles, and this coordinates with their Subsaharan Africa unit in Social Studies.

 Grade 6

-May 18 - Ballet Hispánico
+Ballet Hispánico

 Grade 7

-May 31 - Lost Boy and Educational Leader Gabriel Bol Deng
+Lost Boy and Educational Leader Gabriel Bol Deng

-Gabriel Bol Deng, one of the Sudanese orphans known as the Lost Boys of Sudan, will present to 7th graders to coincide with their Social Studies unit on sub-Saharan Africa.
+Gabriel Bol Deng, one of the Sudanese orphans known as the Lost Boys of Sudan, presents to 7th graders to coincide with their Social Studies unit on sub-Saharan Africa.
 While Gabriel shares his story, the theme of his talk overall is gaining strength through adversity.
 Gabriel went on to start a foundation Hope for Ariang that has built schools and provides access to quality education in South Sudan.

-June 5, 12, or 14 - SoundWaters Field Trip
+SoundWaters Field Trip

-SoundWaters Coastal Explorers program will engage students in meaningful watershed science experiences.
+SoundWaters Coastal Explorers program engages students in meaningful watershed science experiences.
 During this one-day field trip, students perform hands-on experiments that enhance critical thinking skills and offers STEM experiential learning opportunities in biology, geology and physical science.
 Coastal Explorers promotes a sense of connection and respect for the environment and the students’ community.